seng637-winter-2023/seng637-a5-Hetalvirani25/seng637-a5-group17.md

 3) It might not be suitable for all systems or products, especially those with extremely low failure rates or complicated failure modes.
 4) It is predicated on the idea that remedial measures will genuinely increase reliability, which may or may not be the case.

+# A discussion on the advantages and disadvantages of RDC
+In engineering and product development, reliability demonstration charts—also called reliability growth charts—are frequently used to monitor a product's reliability over time.
+These graphs can offer insightful information on a product's dependability and aid in the early detection of potential faults.
+Yet, employing dependability demonstration charts has both benefits and drawbacks.

+Advantages:
+1) Predictive tool
+2) Improvement tracking
+3) Communication
+4) Data visualization

+Disadvantages:
+1) Limited scope
+2) Limited accuracy
+3) Subjectivity
+4) Time-consuming

 # Discussion on Similarity and Differences of the Two Techniques

+Similarities:

+1) Both methods are used to evaluate a system's or product's dependability.
+2) Both methods need the gathering and analysis of data.
+3) The efficacy of process or design changes can be assessed using any of these two methods.

+Differences:

+1) A technique called reliability growth analysis is used to evaluate how much a system or product's reliability has increased over time.
+To do this, data on failures must be gathered, analysed, and process or design adjustments must be made to address the root causes of those failures.
+The objective is to reduce the number of failures over time in order to reach the target degree of reliability.
+2) Contrarily, a reliability demonstration chart is a method used to show that a system or product satisfies a predetermined degree of reliability.
+This is accomplished by performing tests on a sample of the system or product and proving that it satisfies the required level of reliability.
+3) A single test to show that a system or product satisfies a predetermined level of reliability is used in reliability demonstration charts, but reliability growth analysis often entails a continual process of monitoring, analysing, and increasing reliability.
+4) While reliability demonstration charts are typically used towards the end of the development process to show that the product or system meets the required level of reliability, reliability growth analysis can be used throughout the product development process to identify and address reliability issues.

 # How the team work/effort was divided and managed